-8 Unsolicited references
+8. Unsolicited References

-It is generally inadvisable to provide unsolicited references addressed "To whom it may concern".
-If, exceptionally, such references are provided, they should be limited to factual statements such as dates of the student's registration, programme of study, and, if relevant, date and title of award.
+- 8.1 It is generally inadvisable to provide unsolicited references addressed "To whom it may concern".
+If, exceptionally, such references are provided, they should be limited to factual statements such as dates of the student's registration, programme of study, and, if relevant, date and title of award. - 8.2 It is generally inadvisable to provide unsolicited references addressed "To whom it may concern".
 Criminal convictions and disciplinary or other such sanctions: Care should be taken not to mention in references spent criminal convictions.
-Any query on this should be referred to the Academic Registrar.

-If Docklands Academy has taken disciplinary or examination irregularity proceedings, against the subject of the reference or if such proceedings are pending, advice should be sought from the Principal as to how this may be mentioned in the reference, if at all.
+Any query on this should be referred to the Academic Registrar. - 8.3 If Docklands Academy has taken disciplinary or examination irregularity proceedings, against the subject of the reference or if such proceedings are pending, advice should be sought from the Principal as to how this may be mentioned in the reference, if at all.